What are leg ulcers?

 Leg ulcers are the most common wounds in Australia.
 About 1 or 2 people in every 100 will develop a leg ulcer at some time in their lives.

-The main symptom of a leg ulcer is a deep sore on your leg.
-It might weep with bad-smelling fluid.
-The skin around the ulcer might be dry or there might be a rash.
-It might also be coloured brown.
+The main symptom of a leg ulcer is a deep sore on the leg.
+You might also have:

 Sometimes a leg ulcer can get infected.
 If this happens, symptoms include: